-- a.
+a.
 In a reissued or new issuance on the cover page (Figure 1).
-This method is ideal because of its simplicity, but it's not always possible if there isn't a related issuance currently in the issuance publication process to cancel it. - b.
+This method is ideal because of its simplicity, but it's not always possible if there isn't a related issuance currently in the issuance publication process to cancel it.

+b.
 Through the cancellation process.
 This method is most common for issuances that cannot be incorporated into a new or existing issuance.
 You can choose to process the cancellation yourself, or we'll do it on your behalf and involve you as necessary.
 The procedures for this process are described in Paragraph 7.2.

+ATTES OF JUNE

+DOD INSTRUCTION 1234.55

+Title

-DoD Instruction 1234.55 TITLE Originating Component: Choose an item.
-Effective: Month Day, Year Releasability: Choose an item.
-Reissues and Cancels: Choose an item. ####.##, "Title," Publication Date Incorporates and Cancels: Document type, number, "Title," Publication Date Cancels: Document type, number, "Title," Publication Date Approved by: Name, Title Purpose: This issuance: Structure depends on type of issuance being issued.
+Originating Component: Choose an item.

+Effective: Month Day, Year

+Releasability: Choose an item.

+Reissues and Cancels: Incorporates and Cancels: Cancels:

+Approved by: Name, Title

+Purpose: This issuance: Structure depends on type of issuance being issued.
 See the options provided in the DoD issuances standards.